maxschelski/cytostoch/README.md

 # Cytotorch
- Stochastic simulation (SSA) of microtubules in neurites, implemented in Pytorch for fast parallel processing.
+ Stochastic simulation (SSA) of microtubules in neurites, implemented in Pytorch for fast parallel processing using GPUs.

-TIME DEPENDENCY ONLY WORKS IF INTEGRAL IS SUPPLIED IN FUNCTION.

-!STILL HEAVILY UNDER DEVELOPMENT!

-FIRST WORKING VERSION EXPECTED 17th of May 2023
+For an example of a simulation of microtubules in neurites, see "stochastic_microtubule_model.py" in the folder "scripts".

+TIME DEPENDENCY DOES NOT WORK YET!